Skip to content

 SELECT currency,

-SUM(CASE WHEN account_type = 'Income' THEN -amount ELSE 0 END) -
+SUM(CASE WHEN account_type = 'Income' THEN -CAST(amount AS REAL) ELSE 0 END) -

-SUM(CASE WHEN account_type = 'Expenses' THEN amount ELSE 0 END) AS amount
+SUM(CASE WHEN account_type = 'Expenses' THEN CAST(amount AS REAL) ELSE 0 END) AS amount

 FROM postings